hassanomran/design-mockup-portfolio/README.md

 ## udacity project FRONT-END WEB DEVELOPER NANODGREE
 ### Responsive design
 #### All content is responsive and displays on all display sizes.
 This includes:
-⋅⋅* Desktop
+1. Desktop
-⋅⋅* Mobile: Google Nexus 5
+2. Mobile: Google Nexus 5
-⋅⋅* Tablet: Apple iPad
+3. Tablet: Apple iPad
-⋅⋅* Unordered sub-list.